vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 By default when deployed to the Kubernetes cluster of the local environment, Educates will be configured to use a `nip.io` address for the ingress domain, as a wildcard domain.

-This works but because it is not possible to obtain a TLS certificate for a `nip.io` address, and as such it is not possible to use secure ingresses, some features of the workshop environment will not work.
+This works but because it is not possible to obtain an official trusted TLS certificate for a `nip.io` address, and as such it is not possible to use secure ingresses, some features of the workshop environment may not work.
 This includes the inability to use a per session image registry, which requires a secure ingress to be trusted by the Kubernetes cluster and other tools which work with registries.

-Instead of relying on a `nip.io` address you have two options:

-* Use your own domain that you control and for which you can generate yourself a wildcard TLS certificate.
+Instead of relying on a `nip.io` address you can use your own domain that you control and for which you can generate yourself a wildcard TLS certificate.
 For example, you might own the domain `workshops.mydomain.com`, in which case you could use a wildcard TLS certificate for `*.workshops.mydomain.com`.
 You will also need to be able to configure DNS for the domain, or be able to set up a local DNS resolver on your local machine.

-* Use the `educates-local-dev.xyz` domain.
-This will require that you obtain a copy of a wildcard TLS certificate for that domain from the Educates team.
-You will also need to be able to set up a local DNS resolver on your local machine.
+In using your own custom domain name, you could do it with a wildcard TLS certificate issued by a trusted registrar such as Lets Encrypt, or you could create a self signed certificate authority (CA) in order to create your own TLS certificate.
+If using a self signed CA, you will need to configure your operating system and Educates to use that CA.

+If you are using a self signed CA, you could technically still use the `nip.io` domain, which would avoid needing to be able to configure DNS, but the domain name will be bound to the IP address of your machine, which can be an issue for laptops that are moved between networks as the IP address will change.

 To use a custom ingress domain, when running `educates create-cluster` you can supply the `--domain` option to pass the domain name.